-Semi-skilled labor: The PIUs, MLF, MBEF, and DSFA, as well as contractors and subcontractors, will employ/engage semi-skilled workers as drivers and perform other tasks requiring vocational training.
-The PIUs, MLF, MBEF, DSFA, and contractors/subcontractors will give priority to persons from local communities of the United Republic of Tanzania in the recruitment of semi-skilled workers.
 Among semi-skilled workers, it is anticipated that the project will employ/engage private security personnel for the protection of work sites, storage sites, and worker camps.
 The project will not employ military or public police personnel for any of these security functions.
 It is not expected that the PIUs, MLF, MBEF, and DSFA will directly employ/engage security personnel for the project.
 It is not known at this time the number of security personnel to be engaged for the project, nor whether the contractors for the project will engage a firm or individual people to provide these security services.
 It is anticipated that contractors/subcontractors will employ/engage security personnel specifically with the construction/installation (including materials storage) activities.
 If worker camps are established to accommodate project workers, the contractors/subcontractors will engage and be responsible for private security personnel for the management/safety of any such camps or similar worker accommodation.
+It is estimated that this group will form thirty percent of the total labour force.